Why Choose The Cochran Firm For Your Philadelphia Truck Accident Lawsuit?

 Nobody expects to get into a devastating truck accident when they’re driving to work or school.
 Sadly, however, this is far too common an occurrence on Philadelphia’s roads.
 If your life has been turned upside down by a careless truck driver, you need to do what you can to make things right.

 You may be tempted to accept the first settlement offer that comes your way, but it’s important to remember that insurance companies are in the business of making money, not paying out claims.
-Moreover, insurance companies will have their own lawyers working to minimize the amount they have to pay out, and you need someone who can not only level the playing field but win the game.
+Moreover, insurance companies will have their own lawyers working to minimize the amount they have to pay out, and you need someone who can not only level the playing field but also win the game.

 Contact us today to schedule a free initial consultation about your case.
-You can reach us via our online contact form, or by calling 800-969-4400.
+You can reach us via our online contact form or by calling 800-969-4400.
 The sooner you start the process, the easier it will be for us to build a winning case on your behalf, so don’t delay.

 Get a free consultation